International Summer Course at Orff-Institut

 Art begins in the body.
 Before we can create, we need to be fully connected with all our senses.
 This workshop invites you to step out of your daily routines and reconnect with your body as a pathway into an open, creative space.
 Each session begins with a variety of simple movements accompanied by music before we pick up pencils, brushes, and colors to experiment with different artistic techniques.
 We will discover how creativity flows more freely when we are in good contact with ourselves and our inner awareness.

-Kaikkonen Markku
+Markku Kaikkonen

 Everyone Participates – Everyone Learns